Sa-kws/E3C-Verification/README.md

 - Script 1 output
 	- Type the name of the folder containing the modified E3C xml files you want to treat at **line 59**.
 	- If no modifications has been made in script 1 and if your using Windows, the folder should be the right one.
-- Words to search
+- Expression to search
-	- Type the words you want to search separated by an underscore ('_'), if one word only, you can type the word without underscore.
+	- Type the expression you want to search separated by an underscore ('_'), if one word only, you can type the word without underscore.
 	- The words are requested by the program during its execution, you don't have to put them in a variable.

 ### FUNCTIONALITIES :